 Oh, Google.
 When will you learn?

 In its continuing effort to make things “easier” for marketers, SEO experts, and web gurus alike, Google has revamped its infamous PageSpeed Insights report.
 Using data from Lighthouse, Google’s insights are now on par with other web speed services such as GTMatrix, Pingdom, and a boatload of other free programs out there.

 It’s about time Google upped its game, considering it just decided over the summer to switch to the mobile-only indexing that it’s been talking about for, oh, three years now?
 Four years?

 So, let’s talk about page speed.
 I covered this topic in a previous article, but it’s been a few years, so we can all use a refresher.

 Page speed measures how fast the content on your page loads.
 Not your entire site, mind you, just one specific page.
-So if you have, say, a page with a video background, a slider, loads of photos, and flipping cards…hey, much like our newly designed homepage!…then it may take more time to load then say a blog page that has text and one photo on it.
+So if you have, say, a page with a video background, a slider, loads of photos, and flipping cards then it may take more time to load then say a blog page that has text and one photo on it.

 We live in a fast-fast world where everyone needs instant gratification – we want our content, and we want it now.
-With tiny, powerful computers in our pockets, we have the world’s knowledge at our fingertips.
+With tiny, powerful computers in our pockets, on our wrists, and even our glasses, we have the world’s knowledge at our fingertips.
 Why stay on a slow web page when this other web page that loads within a second can give us the information we require?
 It’s survival of the fastest, baby.

 But how can you determine what’s slowing down your site?
 And what’s the fix?